Roman Republic: City of Rome

-Life in the Roman Republic revolved around the city of Rome, and its seven hills.
+Life in the Roman Republic revolved around the city of Rome.
 The most important governing, administrative and religious institutions were concentrated at its heart, on and around the Capitoline and Palatine Hills.
 The city rapidly outgrew its original sacred boundary (pomerium), and its first city walls.
-Further growth was constrained by an inadequate fresh-water supply.
-Rome's first aqueduct (312) built during the Punic wars crisis, provided a plentiful, clean supply.
+Rome's first aqueduct (312), built during the Punic wars crisis, provided a plentiful, clean water supply.
 The building of further aqueducts led to the city's expansion and the establishment of public baths (thermae) as a central feature of Roman culture.
 The city also had several theatres, gymnasiums, and many taverns and brothels.
 Living space was at a premium.
 Some ordinary citizens and freedmen of middling income might live in modest houses but most of the population lived in apartment blocks (insulae, literally "islands"), where the better-off might rent an entire ground floor, and the poorest a single, possibly windowless room at the top, with few or no amenities.
 Nobles and rich patrons lived in spacious, well-appointed town houses; they were expected to keep "open house" for their peers and clients.
 A semi-public atrium typically functioned as a meeting-space, and a vehicle for display of wealth, artistic taste, and religious piety.
 Noble atria were also display areas for ancestor-masks (imagines).

 Most Roman towns and cities had a forum and temples, as did the city of Rome itself.
 Aqueducts brought water to urban centres.
 Landlords generally resided in cities and left their estates in the care of farm managers.